githubtraining/innersource/responses/04_discoverability-answer.md

 ### :keyboard: Activity: Discoverability

 1. Review the additions about discoverability in the `Files changed` tab
+2. Approve this pull request (if needed)
-1. Merge this pull request
+3. Merge this pull request
-1. Delete the branch
+4. Delete the branch

 <hr>
 <h3 align="center">I'll respond when you merge this pull request.</h3>